 Long-term loans of the Company have remaining terms of five years.
-The Company's long-term loans bear interest at repriced interest rates ranging from 5.5% to 6.25%.
+The Company's long-term loans have repriced interest rates ranging from 6.13% to 7.75%.

-a. ₽86.9 million promissory note
+a.
+P86.9 million promissory note

-On October 31, 2018, the Parent Company entered into an aggregate of \$\mathbb{P}86.9\$ million, eight-year loan with China Bank Savings, Inc. ("CBS") payable in 28 quarterly installments with an interest rate of 7.875% per annum, repriced annually.
-Debt issue cost related to the promissory note pertaining to documentary stamp tax of \$\mathbb{P}0.7\$ million was capitalized as part of the carrying amount of the loan amortized over the loan term using the effective interest method.
+On October 31, 2018, the Parent Company entered into an aggregate of $\mathbb{P}86.9$ million, eight-year loan with China Bank Savings, Inc. ("CBS") payable in 28 quarterly installments with an interest rate of 7.875% per annum, repriced annually.
+Debt issue cost related to the promissory note pertaining to documentary stamp tax of $\mathbb{P}0.7$ million was capitalized as part of the carrying amount of the loan amortized over the loan term using the effective interest method.

-b. \$\mathbb{P}86.9\$ million promissory note
+b.
+P86.9 million promissory note

-On December 6, 2018, the Parent Company entered into an aggregate of \$\mathbb{P}86.9\$ million, eight-year loan with CBS payable in 28 quarterly installments with an interest rate of 8.125% per annum, repriced annually.
-Debt issue cost related to the promissory note pertaining to documentary stamp tax of \$\mathbb{P}0.7\$ million was capitalized as part of the carrying amount of the loan amortized over the loan term using the effective interest method.
+On December 6, 2018, the Parent Company entered into an aggregate of $\mathbb{P}86.9$ million, eight-year loan with CBS payable in 28 quarterly installments with an interest rate of 8.125% per annum, repriced annually.
+Debt issue cost related to the promissory note pertaining to documentary stamp tax of $\mathbb{P}0.7$ million was capitalized as part of the carrying amount of the loan amortized over the loan term using the effective interest method.